andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Improve error handling (500s probably should only log the error and not expose the underlying problem.)
 - Make cmds don't go into vendor dir
 - Improve packages docs - only list ones that have info that should be shared
-- User bio - should it also have NOT NULL... could a User go in and modify bio to NULL?
 - Hide User.IsAdmin from non /admin routes
 - Beef up design doc (especially authentication)
+- https://github.com/jamesdbloom/mockserver/issues/449 mock-server hangs when accessed before ready - roll back to 5.2.3 from 5.3.0

 ### Admin routes session issue

+TODO: Authn and then go to /admin route in browser and observe server response.
+TODO: Potentially related to non variable cookie initializer
+TODO: Potentially related to copy/pasting cookie without path info etc.

 Set up with `RegisterAdminRoutes(authorized)` and admin route `g.GET("/test", RequireAdminHandler, RequiredHeadersMiddleware(acceptHeader), AdminGetChannels)` works fine